-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of Harper County Community Hospital (the Hospital), a component unit of Harper County, Oklahoma, which comprise the Hospital's balance sheet as of September 30, 2022 and the related statement of revenues, expenses, and changes in net position and cash flows for the year then ended and the related notes to the financial statements, and have issued our report thereon dated March 30, 2023.
-Our report contained an Emphasis of Matter paragraph regarding a change in accounting principles and an other matter paragraph regarding omission of management's discussion and analysis, which is required supplementary information.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of Harper County Community Hospital (the Hospital), which comprise the Hospital's balance sheet as of September 30, 2023 and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended and the related notes to the financial statements, and have issued our report thereon dated March 28, 2024.
+Our report contained an Emphasis of Matter paragraph regarding a change in accounting principle.

-Report on Internal Control over Financial Reporting
+Report on Internal Control Over Financial Reporting